 There are several savings account advantages and disadvantages.
 Three advantages of savings accounts are the potential to earn interest, it’s easy to open and access, and FDIC insurance and security.
 Three disadvantages of savings accounts are minimum balance requirements, lower interest rates than other accounts/investments, and federal limits on saving withdrawal.
-Review the best savings account options for you:

 Common Savings Account Advantages and Disadvantages